FREQUENTLY ASKED QUESTIONS

 CHECK OUT SOME OF OUR FREQUENTLY ASKED QUESTIONS.
 IF YOU HAVE MORE QUESTIONS, JUST CONTACT US.

 I’m interested in tutoring for me or my child.
 How do we get started?

 First, click on the ‘Schedule a Session’ button from the HOME page of the website and fill in all the necessary data.
 This will create a record for you in our system.
 Once the form has been submitted, click on the ‘Payments’ option of the website and select the 1-hr Standard Rate.
 Follow the instructions to complete the transaction via Credit Card, PayPal, or BitCoin.
 Once the transaction has been processed, an hour will be added to your account, and I will then contact you within 24-hours to schedule a day and time for your session that works well for you.
 If for any reason you need to cancel the appointment, it is important to provide 24-hour notice of the cancellation to avoid being charged unnecessarily for the session.

 I booked my tutoring session, but how do I prepare for it?

-Once your day and time have been confirmed and the payment has been processed, click on the ‘Supporting Files’ option of the website.
+Once your day and time have been confirmed and the payment has been processed, click on the ‘STUDENTS’ option of the website.
 That section contains a file called ‘What to Bring to Your Tutoring Session.’
 View the file, and all of your questions should be answered there.
 If you still have questions, you can always email me for a quick response.